JustGoodThemes/Scriptor-Jekyll-Theme/_posts/2023-03-04-scrambled-poetry.md

 title: "Generatively Scrambling Sylvia Plath's Poetry With An Arduino ESP-32"
 description: "For my first project with my ESP32, I wanted to combine my dual loves of poetry and programming.
 To do this, I wrote a simple program that prints the text of Sylvia Plath’s "Mad Girl’s Love Song." once correctly, and once scrambled.
 If you’re new to the world of embedded systems and looking for a fun and creative way to start, this simple Arduino project is a great way to dip your toes in and learn the basics."
 date: 2023-02-03
-feature_image: images/author.png
+feature_image: images/scrambled-poetry/TTGO-title-sequence.png
 tags: []
 ---

 For my first project with my ESP32, I wanted to combine my dual loves of poetry and programming.
-To do this, I wrote a simple program that prints the text of Sylvia Plath’s "Mad Girl’s Love Song." once correctly, and once scrambled.
+To do this, I wrote a simple program that prints the text of Sylvia Plath’s "Mad Girl’s Love Song" once correctly, and once scrambled.
 If you’re new to the world of embedded systems and looking for a fun and creative way to start, this simple Arduino project is a great way to dip your toes in and learn the basics.

 <!--more-->

 [View this project on my GitHub](https://github.com/catherine-o-brien/module1)

+# MY PROJECT

 Being a computer science student, my peers are often surprised by how much time I spend in the English department.
 In fact, this year, I’ve taken more creative writing classes than computer science ones.
 I don’t see a lot of overlap of my classmates in those departments, which I’m sure won’t come as much of a surprise to many, but to me, these subjects aren’t as different as they seem.